acmoles/portfolio/portfolio/about.md

 ## Hi, I'm Ant

 <p class="subtitle">
-  A multidisciplinary designer creating useful and playful experiences centred on people
+  A designer and leader creating useful and playful experiences centred on people
 </p>

 Let’s break that down a bit.
 My training was in [Product Design Engineering](/#) and I started my career as a [Toy Designer at LEGO.](/#) I transitioned into UX about 5 years ago, pursuing a desire to blend technology and interactivity into my practice.
+Recently I've been working as a Product Manager.
 But I never forgot my roots and I'm at my best when bridging the digital/physical divide.

 I've had the pleasure to collaborate with great people on diverse products, from time-critical [MVPs](/projects/toucanbox) at startups to [iterative features](/projects/ecosia) reaching millions of users.
 My natural curiosity and adaptability have led me to play varied roles in the agile product team.
 As a designer and product person, I've found a lifetime of tinkering with digital tools, languages and technologies to be extremely advantageous.

-What drives me is a belief that software and technology have immense potential to enhance our creativity.
+What drives me is the belief that software and technology have immense potential to enhance our creativity.
 By distilling complexity with design, I strive to open up this potential to everyone, not just specialists.
 Rigorously designed interfaces with playful interactions are a key ingredient.
 Another is iteration - testing early and often.
 The human-centred design process is my guiding north star and the thread that has run throughout my career.
 I originally hail from Edinburgh, Scotland, I recently called London home and I'm currently based in Berlin.

 <!--
 as a force for good in our lives